Buffalo sauce, neat.

 I do, however, take it in practically every other form.
 I douse chargrilled chicken wings with it.
 I coat baked cauliflower in it.
 I use it in creamy chicken soups.
-I even prefer using it to saturate the insides of my quesadillas, and top my tacos.
+I even prefer using it on my chicken pizza, to saturate the insides of my quesadillas, and top my tacos.

 I know.
 I have a problem.

 I’m not even overly obsessed with fiery foods.
 I just constantly seem to crave the rich, buttery flavor of Buffalo sauce.

 That being said, even I have to admit: Buffalo sauce on spaghetti sounds a little weird.

 But it matches up like a champ with so many other types of carbs, so why wouldn’t it work with pasta?

 I noodled around with the idea for hours (pun very much intended), and decided that if I was going to slather this smooth, spicy sauce over spaghetti, there would need to be some stipulations in place.

 First of all, I was going to have to be very drunk.

 Although this odd combination sounds like the product of popping a few too many brews, I realized it could in fact be done with a hint of charm and a dash of elegance.